tinymce/tinymce-docs/plugins/opensource/table.md

 {{site.requires_5_9v}}

-This option enables you to specify the default values for the table cell background color picker `tablecellbackgroundcolor`.
-If no values are defined, uses the values of `color_map`.
+This option is used to specify the default values for the table cell background color picker `tablecellbackgroundcolor`.
+If no values are defined, the toolbar button and menu item will use the values or default values of the `color_map` option.

 Custom colors are not enabled.